 Thank you very much for your letter.
 I didn’t know you’d been to Barra before.
 I mentioned you to Father Callum and he said that he would be away on the week that you were coming so you could stay in the presbytery and his housekeeper would be delighted to look after you.
 When I saw him this Sunday, he said he’d been over to Miss MacLean at Ardveenish to square things with her, but it appeared you’d not actually written to her as yet.
 Well, James, what can I say?
 You seem to have checkmated me.
 I can only say that I look forward to meeting you.
 If anything I can say or do will be of any value to you, I will be pleased to help, but I have a fairly tight schedule to keep, so I hope you’ll forgive me if we restrict our meetings to two hours a day between two and four in the afternoon.
 I won’t bother to bring up the points you made in your initial letter, as we will be able to discuss them at greater length in September.

-Next week I begin to discuss our meetings and tell of the way Peter was able to guide me through self-knowledge and prayer, to help me leave the ‘old man’ behind and become the ‘new man’ I would hopefully become in the future.
+Next James begins to discuss their meetings and tells of the way Peter was able to guide him through self-knowledge and prayer, to help him leave the ‘old man’ behind and become the ‘new man’ he would hopefully become in the future.